Lodoicea: Fruit

 The fruit is bilobed, flattened, 40 to 50 cm long ovoid and pointed, and contains usually one but occasionally two to four seeds.
 The epicarp is smooth and the mesocarp is fibrous.
 The endosperm is thick, relatively hard, hollow and homogenous.
 The embryo sits in the sinus between the two lobes.
-During germination a tubular cotyledonary petiole develops that connects the young plant to the seed.
+During germination, a tubular cotyledonary petiole develops that connects the young plant to the seed.
 The length of the tube is reported to reach about four metres.
-In the Vallée de Mai the tube may be up to 10 m long.
+In the Vallée de Mai, the tube may be up to 10 m long.

-Lodoicea was once believed to be a sea-bean or drift seed, a seed evolved to be dispersed by the sea.
-However, it is now known that the viable nut is too dense to float, and only rotted out nuts can be found on the sea surface, thus explaining why the trees are limited in range to just two islands.
+L. maldivica was once believed to be a sea-bean or drift seed, a seed evolved to be dispersed by the sea.
+However, it is now known that viable nuts are too dense to float, with only rotted out nuts being found floating on the sea, explaining why the trees are limited in range to just two islands.

 Habitat

-Lodoicea inhabit rainforests where there are deep, well-drained soils and open exposed slopes; although growth is reduced on such eroded soils.
+Lodoicea maldivica inhabits rainforests where there are deep, well-drained soils and open exposed slopes; although growth is reduced on such eroded soils.

+Phylogeny

+Despite the proximity of the Seychelles to Africa, the broader diversity of palm life on the islands are considered to be slightly closer phylogenetically to that of south Asia; with members of the palm subtribe Oncospermatinae occurring both in the Seychelles group and in the Mascarene Islands, Sri Lanka, Borneo, the Malay Peninsula, and the Philippines.
+A genetic sequencing study of Lodoicea and other palms showed similarity between south Asiatic palms and Lodoicea.
+Lodoicea is one of four genera in the Lataniieae subtribe of the tribe Borrassae, and sequencing found them to be very closely related to Borassus and Borassodendron, although notably the phylogenetic placement of Lodoicea was among the least confident.
+The genera Borassus and Borassodendron together include species in Southeast Asia, Malaysia, India, New Guinea, and Madagascar; thus this study provided genetic evidence for the suspected close relationships between Lodoicea and south Asian palms.

+Dispersal

+Genetic similarity between Lodoicea and south Asian palms, despite their geographical distance, raises questions about ancestral historical dispersal of Lodoicea to the Seychelles; and this natural history of Lodoicea is further obscured by the geology of the Seychelles, as the entirety of the archipelago (excluding some Pleistocene and coral reef formations) is composed of non-fossiliferous rock.
+As such, the prehistoric origins of Seychelles flora is inferred using circumstantial geological and botanical evidence.